Here are three ways to delete pages from a PDF using Python:

 Method 1: Using PyMuPDF

-If you are looking for a memory-efficient solution among many PDF libraries then I highly recommend using the PyMuPDF library.
-It provides a .delete_page() function that will accept the index as a page number and remove it.
+If you are looking for a memory-efficient solution among many PDF libraries, then I highly recommend using the PyMuPDF library.
+It provides a .delete_page() function that accepts the index as a page number and removes it.

 You can install it using the “pip”: